Duanmen

-Duanmen, also known as the Gate of Uprightness, or Upright Gate, is a gate in Beijing's Imperial City, and is located south of the Forbidden City.
+Duanmen, also known as the Gate of Uprightness, or Upright Gate, is a gate in Beijing's Imperial City.
+It is located south of the Forbidden City.
 Proceeding north from the entrance to the Imperial City, it is the next gate after the Tian'anmen, or Gate of Heavenly Peace, and has a similar structure to that gate.
 The next gate further north is the Meridian Gate, which is the southern and main gate to the Forbidden City itself.